 It’s essential to work out your finances carefully before deciding how to split up leave from work between mum and dad.
 Have a read of our article ‘Are you ready for the cost of having a baby?’.
 This includes more handy hints and helpful tips on getting ready for your baby’s impact on your finances.

-Mum has to end her maternity leave to take Shared Parental Leave.
+Mum has to end her maternity leave to take SPL.
 Once maternity leave has ended, it is not usually possible to change back.
 So, it is important to think carefully and make an informed decision.

 To be eligible for both parents to take Shared Parental Leave, they need to meet certain criteria.
-Both have to be classed as employees.
+Your employer must class both of you as employees.
 This means that if you are on a zero hours contract, you may not be eligible.

 Both parents also have to meet a ‘continuity of employment’ test.
 Each parent must have been employed by the same employer for at least 26 weeks up to the end of the qualifying week.
 This is the 15th week before the baby’s due date.
-They must remain working for the same employer throughout the period of Shared Parental Leave, even if it is taken in more than one block.
+They must remain working for the same employer throughout the period of SPL, even if they take it in more than one block.

-Shared Parental Leave can only be taken by parents.
-For example, if your daughter has a baby, you can’t take Shared Parental Leave as a grandparent.
+Only parents can take SPL.
+For example, if your daughter has a baby, you can’t take SPL as a grandparent.

 The criteria for Shared Parental Leave and Shared Parental Pay (ShPP) are slightly different.
-This means that you may be eligible for Shared Parental Leave, but not for Shared Parental Pay.
+This means that you may be eligible for SPL, but not for ShPP.
 Make sure you check this before making a decision.

 To be eligible for Shared Parental Pay (ShPP), both parents must have average earnings of at least £116 per week during the calculation period.
 This period is 8 weeks before the end of the qualifying week (the 15th week before the baby’s due date).